designerkamal/obopay.github.io/obopay-payment-sdk-web.md

     Obopayments.lockCard(callback)

-    The response will be a SUCCESS or FAILURE with error code.
+    The success response is like
+    {
+      code : 'SUCCESS'
+    }

     Possible Error codes: